chikavelvet/3DPool/README.md

 ### Sound
 Pool sounds.
 We can record our own pool sounds in Jester/Union.
 There are probably free sounds online.
 Sound dependent on the force at which the balls are hit.

+### Extra Features
+(stretch goals)
+ * Different difficulty settings
+	* Adding small gravity to pockets to make getting ball in easier
+ * Prediction line for ball path
+ * Non-spherical/standard balls/cue
+ * GUI menu for configuration
+ * Main menu/title screen
+ * Game saving/loading
+ * Pausing/pause menu

 ## Software Architecture

 ### Data Heirarchy
 Ball class with enumeration for the different kinds of balls (cue, 8, regular).
 Pocket class with information about pockets.

+### Modularity
+XML/Json file with information about the starting positions of balls, the number of balls, pocket position/size/orientation, etc., that can be modified.

+### Loops
+#### Game Loop
+Mediates between Ogre and Bullet.
+The game loop will keep track of important state, will send/receive information from the simulation loop (Bullet), and will send out information to the rendering loop (Ogre).
+Events from the simulation loop will trigger flags that will be dealt with in the game loop.

+#### Rendering Loop
+Renders frames based on information from the game loop.

+#### Simulation Loop
+Deals with collision detection, ball movement, and other physics things.
+Communicates with the game loop via events.

+### Game State
+Game state will be kept track of by the game loop in various appropriate data structures (vector for balls, vector for pockets).

+### Work Estimation
+The hardest part will be figuring out Bullet and integrating the game and simulation loop.
+The game state and game logic shouldn't be too hard, as well as camera movement and controls.

+### Scale-back plan
+Cutting out extraneous GUI.
+Scale back the extra features.

 ## Labor Division
+### By Person
+Casey:
+ * Textures/graphics

+Rishi:
+ * Bullet
+ * Finding sounds

+Trey:
+ * Game loop
+ * Data structures

+All:
+ * GUI
+ * Bullet Integration
+ * Extra features

+### Tools for Parallel Work
+ * Git
+ * Slack
+ * Trello
+ * Pair Programming

+### Meeting Up Plan
+We have decided that Tuesday and Thursdays are generally better, though MWF can work after 5.
+Weekends may be fine too.
+On each meetup, we will schedule the next meet up.